LorenDB/barrel/README.md

 `>N` - same as <N, but jumps forwards instead of backwards
 `?X$Y$Z$` - if X, then do Y. Otherwise, do Z. X can be 'T'rue or 'F'alse, or a number (read: the accumulator).
 Y and Z may be empty

+Fraction characters (e.g. "½") will expand to their literal decimal value when entered.

 The `barrel` interpreter is written mostly in Qt.
 Warning: when exiting, the interpreter will probably crash due to a bug relating to threading.